 Subsequent & Continued Care

 Moisturize your tattoo regularly with lotion.
-If you have very dry skin, your tattoo will look less sharp, pale, and ashen.
-We recommend using Sorry Mom Tattoo Lotion to revitalize your tattoos when you need it (especially if you are preparing for a tattoo competition).
-This lotion is rich in vitamin E and keeps colors and lines looking sharper for longer.
+If you have dry skin, your tattoo will look less sharp, pale, and ashen.
+Using lotion that is rich in vitamin E will help keep colors and lines looking sharper for longer.

 Consult your piercer if you have any of the following symptoms: